 Theological Song-Writing: Many churchgoers learn theology not from sermons, but from songs.
 What worship songs are theologically rich?
 Which are theologically erroneous?
 How much responsibility do Christian songwriters have when they write songs for believers to sing in praise to God?
 This is a special theology course designed for worship leaders.
 It is also for Christian songwriters and poets.

-Theology for Doing Evangelism: Everyone has a theology, even if they believe God is non-existent.
-This course teaches students how to engage non-Christians in theological conversations that are genuine exchanges and not pre-packaged formulas for evangelism.
-In other words, it's a course that shows students how to use theology for doing evangelism.
+Theology in Evangelism: Everyone has a theology, even if they do not believe God exists.
+This course teaches students how to engage non-Christians and nominal Christians alike in theological conversations that are genuine exchanges and not pre-packaged formulas for evangelism.
 This course is for anyone who takes seriously Jesus' mandate for us to go into the world and make disciples.